arashshams/Credit-Card-Customer-Default/README.md

 The results can further be explained by **SHAP Dependence** plot as well as **SHAP Summary** plot.

 **SHAP Dependence Plot**
 As an example for one of the features, `BILL_AMT1`:

 ![dependence](./Images/dependence_plot.png)

-The plot above shows the effect of `BILL_AMT1` feature on the prediction.
-Here, the x-axis represents values of the feature `BILL_AMT1` and the y-axis is the SHAP value for that feature, which represents how much knowing that feature's value changes the output.
-Obviously, higher values of `BILL_AMT1` result in lower SHAP values for class "0" of the target.
-Also, the color corresponds to a second feature (`LIMIT_BA`L) that may have an interaction effect with `BILL_AMT1`.
+The plot above shows the effect of `LIMIT_BAL` feature on the prediction.
+Here, the x-axis represents values of the feature `LIMIT_BAL` and the y-axis is the `SHAP` value for that feature, which represents how much knowing that feature's value changes the output.
+Obviously, higher values of `LIMIT_BAL` result in higher `SHAP` values for class "0" of the target.
+This suggests that class is likely to be "0" (`non-default`) with higher values for `LIMIT_BAL` which makes sense.
+Also, the color corresponds to a second feature (`BILL_AMT2`) that may have an interaction effect with `LIMIT_BAL`.

 **SHAP Summary Plot**

 ![summary](./Images/summary_plot.png)

 The plot shows the most important features for predicting the class.
 It also shows the direction of how it is going to drive the prediction.
-Higher SHAP value means positive association with class `0` of the target as we are using SHAP values for class `0`.
-As an example, higher value of `x5_2` feature has a high negative impact on the prediction of the target as class `0`, or higher value of `LIMIT_BAL` feature has a high positive impact on the prediction of the target as class `0`.
+Higher `SHAP` value means positive association with class "0" of the target as we are using `SHAP` values for class "0".
+As an example, higher value of `BILL_AMT1` feature has a high negative impact on the prediction of the target as class "0", or higher value of `LIMIT_BAL` feature has a high positive impact on the prediction of the target as class "0".

 ## Results on the Test Set

-Using `LightGBM` as the best performing model, we can score the model on the test set and get the pertinent scores.
+Using optimized `LightGBM` as the best performing model, we can score the model on the test set and get the pertinent scores.

 The overall summary of the models' scores are indicated in the following diagram.

 ![scores_plot](./Images/scores_plot.png)

 ## Conclusions
 Since the project is open-ended, there is still room for improvement.
-We can go much deeper in **Preprocessing**, **Feature Selection**, **Feature Engineering** and **Hyperparameter Optimization**.
+We can go much deeper in `Preprocessing`, `Feature Selection`, `Feature Engineering` and `Hyperparameter Optimization`.
 We can also investigate the performance of other classifiers as well and even make attempts to tune them to get better validation scores.
 We can summarize the concluding remarks as below:
 - As expected `DummyClassifier` has the lowest performance compared to other models and the fact that we have class imbalance within the target makes the results from `DummyClassifier` even more unreliable.
-- For our case, a linear model like `LogisticRegression` has an average performance where tree_based models such as `RandomForest` and `XGBoost` have scores lower than `LogisticRegression`.
-However, `LightGBM` performs relatively better than linear `LogisticRegression`.
+- For our case, a linear model like `LogisticRegression` has an average performance where tree_based models have better performance compared with `LogisticRegression`, among which `LightGBM` has the best performance.
+- For the case under study, the performed feature selection with `REFCV` did not improve the scores.
+Perhaps if enough time is spent on this process, better results are not far from reach.
 - Signs of improvement in validation scores are observed with hyperparameter optimization.
 This is another field which, as mentioned earlier, has the potential to better the scores.
+- `LightGBM` classifier, was picked and applied to the test set for which test results agreed well with validation scores and since the dataset is large enough, there is no concern with `optimization bias` for our case.